Want to Get People Excited About Your Machine Learning Project? Tell Them a Story

 People love talking about their successes, so you should be able to dig up some interesting and impressive examples from trade magazines, news sites, academic journals or even the blogs of companies and individual data scientists.

-It’s great to have specific stories like these in your back pocket to share with your colleagues in order to lend credence to your proposed machine learning projects.
+It’s great to have specific machine learning stories like these in your back pocket to share with your colleagues in order to lend credence to your proposed machine learning projects.
 However, you can also go a step further by treating these success stories as valuable data in their own right.

 If you want all your stakeholders to be pleased with the outcome of your machine learning project, it’s absolutely vital to involve them in every step of the data science project life cycle.
 This includes the very early stages, as you figure out which datasets to use and in which direction to take the project.